Grimmforge/Epithet/README.md

 <img width="2000" height="400" alt="CF_project_banner_winner-2000x400-CF-WoW_Contest-26" src="https://github.com/user-attachments/assets/a12473a1-247c-440a-a34f-04be0c94bd67" />

 _*Banner provided by Cpt.
-Jonah at CurseForge for Epithet placing in the top 10 Finalists of the 2026 WoW AddOn Competition_
+Jonah at CurseForge for Epithet placing in the top 10 Finalists of the 2026 WoW Midnight Add-on Competition_

 ## Features